Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 \begin{remark} Recall that we used distinguished idempotents $\nu_k\in \End ([k])$, $k\in \NN_0$, to establish a correspondence between indecomposables in $\RepCt$ and primitive idempotents in $\Lambda_k = \Lambda(E/ (\nu_k))$, see \Cref{thm::indecomp_obj}.
 The previous lemma together with \Cref{lem::Rk} implies

 \end{remark}

 We are ready to prove \Cref{thm::main_thm_2}, which reduces the computation of indecomposable objects in $\RepCt$ to the computation of equivalence classes of projective partitions.
-Let us denote the isomorphism classes of irreducible complex representations of a group $G$ by $\Irr(G)$. \begin{theorem} Let $\cC$ be a category of partitions and $t\in \CC\backslash \{0\}$.
-Then transferring and lifting idempotents yields a bijection
+Let us denote the isomorphism classes of irreducible complex representations of a group $G$ by $\Irr(G)$.